-In this paper, we analyze an example of cross-linking in confined flow: a simple system of the biopolymer alginate mixing with its cross-linker calcium at a Y-shaped microfluidic junction \cite{smith2023}.
-At high concentrations of alginate and calcium, this system clogs.
-At low concentrations, the system exhibits un-inhibited flow.
-In between these two regions, however, we observe an interesting intermittent deposition/ablation pattern.
+To more deeply study issues arising from polymer crosslinking in flow, we analyze one example of a minimal set of ingredients leading to rich dynamic phenomena: the biopolymer alginate mixes with its calcium crosslinker at a Y-shaped microfluidic junction \cite{smith2024}.
+At high concentrations of alginate and calcium, this channel clogs.
+At low concentrations, the channel exhibits uninhibited flow.
+In between these two regions, however, we observe an interesting and persistent intermittent deposition/ablation pattern.
 As the alginate and calcium mix, cross-linked alginate deposits on the channel wall.
 The deposited gel grows to partially occlude the channel, requiring an increase in driving pressure to maintain constant flow rates.
 At a certain critical pressure, the entirety of the deposited gel ablates from the wall and is flushed from the device.
-Gel begins depositing again, and the process repeats itself as long as flow continues.
-Both the extent of deposition and the frequency of ablation are controllable by the concentrations of calcium and alginate, and by the flow rate.
-Trends from bulk rheology show that stiffer gels ablate at lower shear stresses.
-At the same time, the persistent intermittent pattern provides an opportunity to study large numbers of deposition events and investigate the efficiency of deposition.
-We utilize a diffusion driven analytical model to describe deposition in the channel to determine that deposition efficiency correlates with higher component concentrations and correlates inversely with flow rates.
-Bulk rheology indicates that conditions which form stiffer gels deposit more efficiently in microchannel flow.
-Analysis of the critical shear needed for ablation to occur reveals how easily the gel deposits are removed from the channel.
-The results suggest that the stiffer gels which deposit more efficiently also ablate more easily, with a lower applied shear stress, than softer gels.
+Gel begins depositing again, and the phenomenon repeats itself as long as flow continues.
+Both the extent of deposition and the frequency of ablation can be controlled by the concentrations of calcium and alginate and by the flow rate \cite{smith2024}.
+The persistent intermittent pattern provides an opportunity to study large numbers of deposition events.
+We analyze pressure trace data using an analytical diffusion driven deposition model and an analysis of shear stress to describe the efficiency of gel deposition and estimate gel properties as a function of chemical and physical conditions.
+We pair these \textit{in situ} observations and analytical descriptions with bulk rheological measurements.
+Our results demonstrate that stiffer gels deposit more efficiently but ablate at lower shear stresses than softer gels.